preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Microsoft Team
 ---------------------
-For Microsoft Team, the following settings are available for Setup in Omnia 6.10 and later:
+For Microsoft Team, the following settings are available for Setup:

 .. image:: teamwork-settings-setup-team-new.png